smikhalevski/parallel-universe/README.md

 ```

 If you resize the pool down, some callbacks that are pending may be aborted via `signal.aborted`.
-`Pool.resize` returns the `Promise` that is resolved when there are no excessive are being processed in parallel.
+`WorkPool.resize` returns the `Promise` that is resolved when there are no excessive are being processed in parallel.

 ### `Blocker`